 Since it's more than two years old at this point, Samsung Galaxy S10 isn't exactly widely available.
-That said, you can buy refurbished models from Samsung's own online store for around $450.
+That said, you can buy refurbished models from Samsung's own online store for around $120.
 You can also find refurbished devices available on Amazon at much lower prices.
-Interestingly, Best Buy still has new and unlocked Samsung Galaxy S10 units in stock, with the baseline model carrying a price tag of about $700.

 Is the hardware of Galaxy S10 still powerful enough in 2021?
 What about its cameras?